KDE/documentation-develop-kde-org/content/docs/getting-started/building/kdesrc-build-tips/index.md

 To enable this functionality in Konsole or Yakuake:

 Right click the terminal -> Edit Current Profile... -> Mouse -> Miscellaneous -> enable Underline Files.

+## Colorizing build logs correctly in Kate

+By default, when you open `.log` file in Kate, it's syntax will be highlighted as "Log File (simplified)".
+The `build.log` actually needs "Log File (advanced)" syntax to be applied.
+To avoid applying this manually each time you open log file, change the priority of the Filetype:

+In Main menu go to **Settings | Configure Kate**.
+In the _Configure Kate_ window choose **Open/Save | Modes & Filetypes**.
+In the Filetype dropdown list:
+- select _Other/Log File (advanced)_ and set its _Priority_ to "-10"
+- select _Other/Log File (simplified)_ and set its _Priority_ to "-11"

+Apply changes and close window.

 ## Viewing colored build logs